jacobbisaacson/hw9-contacts-app/README.md

 User should be able to delete a contact by clicking something (a button or an X or a link or something, for each contact).

 > Hints: Have a container (div or ul) where all the contacts are displayed.
 Add a listener to the container.
 Use conditional logic and `e.target`  (i.e. check and see if the thing clicked has a class like `.delete-button`) so that if the user clicks on a delete button/link/X something happens, but otherwise the click is ignored.

+Bonus: Use `confirm()` to ask the user if they're sure they want to delete that contact.

 ## Commits & guidance